While pancreatic cancer only accounts for about 3% of overall cancer diagnoses, it does carry the highest fatality rate of all major cancers.

 For those without insurance, costs to treat pancreatic cancer can be as high as $200,000; and even for those with insurance, the out-of-pocket medical costs can still be enough to break the bank.

 But don’t be discouraged—that’s why we’re here!
 Affording care for pancreatic cancer treatment doesn’t have to mean a bankruptcy sentence.
-We at American Life Fund work regularly with pancreatic cancer patients to help them financially, which is why we put together this comprehensive list of financial assistance and free money available for pancreatic cancer patients.
+We at American Life Fund regularly work with pancreatic cancer patients to help them get financial aid, which is why we put together this comprehensive list of financial assistance for pancreatic cancer patients.

 Financial Assistance For Pancreatic Cancer Patients Type #1: Your Life Insurance Policy pays YOU (through a Viatical Settlement)

-In some cases, individuals can receive 70% of their life insurance policy in as little as 2 weeks with a viatical settlement!
+In some cases, individuals can receive 70% of their life insurance policy in as little as two weeks with a viatical settlement!

 How it works: Unlike life settlements, viatical settlements are designed for life insurance policyholders with life-threatening illnesses, reduced life expectancies, or chronic health issues.

 Pancreatic cancer patients with life insurance policies can enter agreements with third-party buyers to sell their life insurance policy in return for a lump-sum payment (more than the cash value of the life insurance policy but less than the death benefit).

 The life settlement company takes over by paying the monthly insurance policy premiums and receives the death benefit after the seller’s passing.

 If you’re considering selling your life insurance policy, American Life Fund is here to help.
 For us, the most important thing is alleviating the financial burden associated with pancreatic cancer care, reducing stress, and enabling you to spend more time on the things that matter.